RossMcMillan92/ITCSS-Sass-Structure/README.md

 }

 ```
-This additional code can quickly transform the standard style into something completely new, with minimal additional code, keeping our codebase DRY and modular.
+This additional code can quickly transform the standard style into something completely new, with minimal additional code, keeping our global codebase DRY and modular.

 ![Themed article-list style](http://i.imgur.com/ybXmCiD.png)